 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the groups and parent company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting is described within the key audit matters section of this report.